John Parr (British Army soldier): Early life

 Parr's former home in Lodge Lane, Finchley.

-Parr was born to Edward and Alice Parr at Lichfield Grove, Finchley, now in the London Borough of Barnet but still in the historic County of Middlesex.
+Parr was born to Edward and Alice Parr at Lichfield Grove, Finchley, now in the London Borough of Barnet but then in the historic County of Middlesex.
 His father was a milkman.
 He lived most of his life at 52 Lodge Lane, North Finchley.
 Many of his siblings died before their fourth birthday.

 The plaque to Parr's memory in Lodge Lane, Finchley.

 Upon leaving school, he took a job working as a butcher's boy, and then as a caddie at North Middlesex Golf Club.
-Then, like many other young men at the time; he was attracted to the British Army as a potentially better way of life, and one where he would at least get two meals a day and a chance to see the world.
+Then, like many other young men at the time, he was attracted to the British Army as a potentially better way of life, and one where he would at least get two meals a day and a chance to see the world.
 Parr, who was only 5 ft 3 in tall, joined the 4th Battalion of the Middlesex Regiment as a professional soldier in 1912, aged fifteen, but claimed to be eighteen years and one month old to meet the minimum age requirement.
 He was nicknamed "Ole Parr", possibly after Old Tom Parr.